polarsquad/eks-auth-sync/docs/iam.md

     clusterName: mycluster
     clusterAccountID: "123456789012"
     pathPrefix: /eks/
+    groupSeparator: "::"
 ```

 This will make `eks-auth-sync` scan IAM user/role tags for entries that contain the given cluster name and account ID.
 Make sure to replace those details with the details of your EKS cluster.
 Using the path prefix, we can limit the scan to users/roles that start with path `/eks/`.
+By specifying the group separator, we can select the string that is used for splitting the groups string to a list of groups.

 Let's create some users and roles to test the configuration with.
-First, we'll create a normal user `johannes` that's assigned to a Kubernetes group called `admin`.
+First, we'll create a normal user `johannes` that's assigned to Kubernetes groups called `qa` and `developers`.

 ```
 $ aws iam create-user \